-The contiguous historic neighborhoods of Meeting House Green, High Street, East Street, County Street, Summer Street, South Green and along the Ipswich River are well-preserved streetscapes of 17th to 19th century private residences.
+Ipswich Massachusetts was founded in 1633 in an area the native Americans called “Agawam”.
+The oldest part of town has remained to an exceptional degree intact, with more “First Period” houses (1625-1725) still standing than any other community in America.
+The contiguous historic neighborhoods of Meeting House Green, High Street, the East End, and the South Green r are well-preserved streetscapes of 17th to 19th century private residences.
 A comparison of today’s village with historic photos shows that much of the village retains its historic buildings, roads, bridges and settlement pattern.
+The mill district neighborhoods of “Pole Alley” and Brownville Avenue were added in 1996 for their significance assome of the mill worker housing in the country.
 The National Park Service maintains the Registry of Historic Places listings.

 The South Green dates from 1686 when the town voted that the area be held in common, and it has fulfilled various community needs.
 Cattle were gathered here to be driven to outlying pastures.
 All adult men reported monthly to the Green for military training.
 Above all, the South Green was the educational center of Ipswich.
 In fact, it was first known as the School House Green.
 Though most 17th century houses originally in the area are now gone, the John Whipple House represents that era very well.
 Moved from a site across the Ipswich River to its present lot at the north end of the Green in the 1930′s, this mid-17th century house is a National Historic Landmark.
 The rest of the Green is bordered by Georgian, Federal, Greek Revival, and Victorian houses as well as a mid-18th century cemetery.
 The Nathaniel Wade House c.1727, John Heard House c.
 1795, Locke’s Folly 1835-37 and “The Gables”, c.
 1846 are among the most notable houses ringing the ancient training field.
 The Heard House marks the Northwest corner, then the boundary line runs south to Saltonstall Creek, crosses County Rd., then runs north to the Sweeney Tavern, which marks the northeast corner.
 Continue reading

 The Ipswich Mills Historic District is the community in Ipswich MA west of EBSCO Publishing bordered by Union St., the MBTA commuter rail tracks and the Ipswich River.
 The former woolen and stocking mill buildings more recently housed Sylvania’s fluorescent lighting plant, and are where in 1942 Sylvania designed and assembled the proximity fuse for WWII bombs.
 The buildings now are the home of EBSCO Publishing.
 The Brown Stocking Mill Historic District is across Topsfield Road and includes mills and worker housing dating from 1906 at the Brown Stocking Mill on Brownville Ave. established by Harry Brown.
 Both districts were added to the National Park Services Registry of Historic Places in August of 1996 .
 That same year EBSCO Publishing moved into the old Ipswich Woolen Mills buildings.
 In 1868, Amos A. Lawrence established the original Ipswich Hosiery Mills in the old stone mill on County Street.
 By the turn of the 20th century the company had moved to the Ipswich Mills location and had become the largest stocking mill in the country.
 Continue reading